mojochao/react-auth-challenge/README.md

 The application must provide the following four views:
 * an unprotected login view accessible at /login route
 * an unprotected view accessible at /public route
-* a protected view
+* a protected view accessible at /private route
-* a protected logout view
+* a protected logout view  accessible at /logout route

 All views must contain a common header displaying:
 * 'sign in' or 'sign out' link depending on the user's auth state